Shubham007official/Portfolio/README.md

 ## License

-This project is licensed under the [Shubham waghmare]
+This project is licensed under the F-society